 And this is what started my 'journey' into the older texts.
 I knew Catholics had "extra" books, but I never really understood why.
 I also knew the Reformation had something to do with it.
 So I began to research and, as stated above, I found that Luther removed some books from the OT and also wanted to remove some NT books as well.

-I know that Luther cited Jerome as an authority (and from what I understand so far about Jerome's reasoning against the Deuterocanonical books, I disagree with his decision), but is that enough to change the accepted canon?
+This led me to a question: How, and on whose authority, did Luther just change the Bible?
+And why was it accepted?I know that Luther cited Jerome as an authority (and from what I understand so far about Jerome's reasoning against the Deuterocanonical books, I disagree with his decision), but is that enough to change the accepted canon?
 Could I, or indeed any Christian, cite another person from church history who opposed Jerome, as an authority to put the books back?
 Or remove others?

 It all just seems like an endless spiral into chaos.